-Assessment Task Assessment Type Weighting Learning course objective(s) being addressed Identify an environmental health issue Summative 20% 1, 2, 3, 5 Workshop participation Summative 10% 1, 2, 3, 5 Quizzes Summative 15% 1-5 Group work (outbreak investigation) Summative 15% 1-5 The environment and global health Summative 40% 1-5
+Assessment Task Assessment Type Weighting Learning course objective(s) being addressed Work place visit report Summative 10% 1, 2, 3, 5 Environmental field trip report Summative 10% 1, 2, 3, 5 Quizzes Summative 20% 1-5 On-line simulation outbreak investigation Summative 20% 1-5 The environment and global health Summative 40% 1-5

 Assessment Related RequirementsNone.

-Quizzes throughout the semester will aid students in monitoring their understanding of key concepts and principles for the topic areas.
+Quizzes (4 in total) throughout the semester will aid students in monitoring their understanding of key concepts and principles for the topic areas.
 The quizzes will be completed with interactive on-line modules.

 The environment and global health (40%)

-Identify and describe a major environmental health or infectious disease issue either in Australia or globally and prepare an assignment addressing the following:
+Identify and describe a major environmental health issue or disaster either in Australia or globally and prepare a 1600-1800 word assignment addressing the following:

 · description of the problem, with particular emphasis on human health impacts